aklapatch/DevToolsAndPractice/README.md

 ## Favorite Programming laguages (that I have used)
 + [Zig](https://ziglang.org/): Simple enough, and fulfills a low-level programming C replacement niche that few have tried to fill.

 + [Julia](https://julialang.org/): The syntax and ease of use of a scripting language, and speed that is close enough to a compiled language.
-It also has the features of a modern programming languages (tests, pacakage manager, build system, etc.)
+It also has the features of a modern programming languages (tests, package manager, build system, etc.)

 ## Source Control
 + [Git](https://git-scm.com/) and [Github](https://github.com/)